NikSavchenk0/rbxcustom-fontemojis/README.md

  * **Only Windows**

- Yes, only windows, im don't add support for another OC's.
+ Yes, only windows, im don't add support for another OS's.